-- Age-friendly cities for residents and tourists. - Clean, well-maintained, safe pedestrian routes and areas.
-Accessible buildings, infrastructure and housing to age-in-place.
+- Age-friendly cities for residents and to receive tourists. - Clean, well-maintained, safe pedestrian routes and areas.
+Accessible, safe and secured and comfortable buildings, infrastructure and housing to age-in-place.
 Good air quality and low carbon use.
-Provision of sufficient (and affordable) public transport, green spaces, rest and walking areas. - Use of technology in public spaces: more smart outdoor spaces.
+Provision of sufficient (and affordable) public transport, green spaces, rest and walking areas. - Use of technology in public spaces: smarter outdoor spaces.